JasonSwingen/js-outdoors/_posts/2018-12-02-north-shore-steelhead-techniques.markdown

   <figcaption>A Beautiful North Shore Steelhead</figcaption>
 </figure>

 The main reason for needing an arsenal of steelheading techniques is because the water (especially on the north shore of Lake Superior) is constantly changing.
 During the early spring season the water will be fast and muddy with all of the snow melting and by the end of the spring season the water will be low, slow, and clear.
 Fishing the same way in these different conditions will not give you the best presentation in all situations.
 Below are the types of techniques that will be covered.
-For each technique I will give information on the type of line you can use, and during what conditions each technique will excel in.
+For each technique I will give information on the type of line you can use, and during what conditions each technique will work the best.

 -   Nymphing
     -   Chuck-n-Duck